habibwritescode/weather-journal-app/README.md

-# Weather-Journal App Project
+# Weather-Journal App

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+- This project is an asynchronous web app that uses Web API and user data to dynamically update the UI.

-## Instructions
+- The API used is the OpenWeatherMap API.

-This will require modifying the `server.js` file and the `website/app.js` file.
+- The app generates the temperature of a place based on the zip code entered by the user.